 - OPTIONAL: buttons if you’d like to use them to embellish the trouser straps

-Abbreviations used in the Minion free crochet pattern:
+Abbreviations used in the Minion crochet pattern:

 ch – chain